-- When I was offered a job, I was so excited that I was going to be able to go to my kids’ activities and spend more time with them.
-It was not what I wanted.
-And I was super upset about it.
+- When I was offered the job that I had, I was sold on the fact that I was going to be able to go to my kids’ activities and spend more time with them.
+That wasn’t happening and this was not what I wanted.
+I was super upset about it.

-Fine.
-Nothing really seriously wrong with me.
+There was nothing really seriously wrong with me.
 Just migraines, thick blood, overweight, stress and sleep deprivation.
-That’s what I figured.
-Time to lose weight, eat right, be less stressed, get more help in my life, stop thinking that I need to do everything on my own, and get my heart healthy.
+Time to lose weight, eat right, reduce my stress by getting more help and stop thinking that I need to do everything on my own, and get my heart healthy.